Ok, you’ve heard how effective explainer videos are, so you’re thinking about developing one to include in your marketing strategy.

 So, a big part of what’s going to define your explainer video cost is the video company’s expertise.
 The more experience and milestones they have, the higher the explainer video production price will probably be.

 Every agency has a process that defines its video production pricing.
-In general, these processes come with a specific number of revisions that clients use to provide feedback on the development of their video.
+In general, these processes come with a specific number of revisions that clients use to provide feedback on the development of their videos.

 Now, there are certain agencies that provide fully customizable production processes – meaning that if you’d like or need more rounds of changes, you can get that as well.